simonrolph/DECIDE-WP3-newsletter/README.md

 2022/01/04 14:04:24.108952234 * Connection timed out after 10001 milliseconds
 ```

-However I think this is just because the Rstudio Connect set up is limited to VPN only so it can't connect to gmail.
+However I think this is just because the Rstudio Connect set up is limited to VPN only so it can't connect to Gmail.

 ### iRecord and iSpot authentication